JeremyFongSP/carla-rl/README.md

 <a name="multiple-instances"></a>
 #### Multiple Instances

-To run multiple instances, open two new terminal and start cleint/server with the following modifications:
+To run multiple instances, open two new terminal and start client/server with the following modifications:
  1. Change the server port from `2000-2002:2000-2002` to eg: `4000-4002:2000-2002`
  2. Specify the matching *--starting-port* flag for the client, eg: `--starting-port 4000`

- (Using tmux is a convenient way to avoid opening too many terminal)
+ (Using tmux is a convenient way to avoid opening too many terminals)

 <a name="hyperparameter-tuning"></a>
 #### Hyperparameter Tuning